 The British army, hemmed in by rebel cannons, had decided to yield its position and flee to Halifax.
 Howe and American general George Washington had reached a tacit agreement.
 So long as the British could leave unmolested, they would not destroy Boston.

 But Howe began losing control of his troops.
-The general had tried to create an orderly process for seizing goods that could be used by the military from the citizens and issuing receipts and certificates for future payment.
-However, others saw this as a signal that any looting was acceptable.
+The general had tried to create an orderly process for seizing citizens’ goods the military could use.
+The soldiers had to issue receipts and certificates for future payment.
+However, others saw this as a sign that he condoned looting.